Skip to main content

 This week you learned more about the different experts involved in the investigation of a potential criminal case.

 In England and Wales, the police oversee the investigation, which can vary between being straightforward or being very complex.
 The Senior Investigating Officer (SIO) has oversight of a case and may lead discussions about what items recovered from the scene are prioritised for scientific analysis.
-In Scotland the investigation is overseen by the Crown Office and Procurator Fiscal Service (COPFS) and a lawyer called a Procurator Fiscal, works together with the SIO in making decisions.
+In Scotland the investigation is overseen by the Crown Office, Procurator Fiscal Service (COPFS) and a lawyer called a Procurator Fiscal, who all work together with the SIO in making decisions.

 Next week we’ll see how the forensic evidence is used in the courtroom.